jlmelville/sneer/docs/references.md

 ### Divergences

+The "Optimization equivalence of divergences improves neighbor embedding" paper of Yang and co-workers (2014), listed under the "ws-SNE" section also contains an extensive discussion of divergences.

 Cichocki, A., Cruces, S., & Amari, S. I. (2011).
 Generalized alpha-beta divergences and their application to robust nonnegative matrix factorization.